International students

 Link to Leeds

 Talk to our current students to help you prepare for your studies at Leeds through Link to Leeds.
-Our ambassadors have written a range of blogs about their experience studying with us and you can contact them via email, attend live events or chat to them via the website.
+Our ambassadors have written blogs on a range of topics, so you can read about their experiences studying with us.
+You also can contact them via email, attend live events or chat to them via the website.

 Student Information Service

-Our Student Information Service is your first point of contact for any questions you might have.
-Our friendly teams can help you with questions about start-up processes and all other aspects of your university journey.
+Our Student Information Service is your first point of contact for any questions you might have, at any point in your university journey.
+Our friendly teams can help you with start-up processes and all other aspects of university life.

 English language support